databrary/design/authorization.md

 ### PIs authorizing Affiliates

-When authorizing an affiliate, a PI has the following options:
+When authorizing an affiliate, a PI has the following two choices:

 Access to my data (including shared, unshared, released, and unreleased data -- meaning this bypasses both sharing and participant permissions):

-1. no special access to my (unshared) data
+1. no special access to my data
-1. read-only access to my (unshared, unreleased) data
+1. read-only access to my data
-1. change, upload, remove, and download all (unshared, unreleased) data in existing volumes
+1. change, upload, remove, and download all data in existing volumes
 1. also change sharing/access permissions on volumes, and create new volumes owned by PI

 Note that additional permissions may be added on individual volumes.